SoHo Colored Pencils

-SoHo is an Austrian-based company that takes a rather unique approach with their increasingly popular set of colored pencils.
+SoHo is an Austrian-based company that takes a rather unique approach with its increasingly popular set of colored pencils.
 They have dubbed their pencils “Urban Artist” colored pencils.
-In fact, they have gone so far as to include an urban city background on the cover of their box!
-For those of you that are familiar with Cretacolor, these were actually produced in tandem with them.
+They have gone so far as to include an urban city background on the cover of their box!
+For those of you that are familiar with Cretacolor, these were produced in tandem with them.
 The wax-based pencils try to stand out from the crowd by cranking up the pigment content to produce extremely vivid colors.

 Visual Appeal – 4/5

 Since maximizing pigment concentration was a priority with these, it is no surprise that the SoHo Colored Pencils are quite bright.
 In particular, we liked the intensity of colors in the yellows, oranges, and reds.
 In the larger sets, try out the Cadmium Red Medium, Vermillion, and Carmine as they were a blast to work with!